-45. Amend the Terms of Reference for the Recreation Advisory Committee to support the Municipality with the implementation of the Recreation & Facilities Master Plan.
-This may include, but not be limited to, assisting with community and stakeholder engagement, research, identifying short-term recommendations, assisting with the preparation of status reports, and providing general oversight and input on the Master Plan implementation process.
+50. Amend the Terms of Reference for the Recreation Advisory Committee to support the Municipality with the implementation of the Recreation & Facilities Master Plan.
+This may include, but not be limited to, assisting with community and stakeholder engagement, coordination with the Youth Advisory Committee, research, identifying shortterm recommendations, assisting with the preparation of status reports, and providing general oversight and input on the Master Plan implementation process.
+Expanding the RAC's mandate to recognize, promote, and strengthen the local arts and culture opportunities is encouraged.